 Tips

-Sauce Too Thick - If my sauce turns out too thick, I add a splash of pasta water or broth to thin it out.
+Sauce Too Thick - Add a splash of reserved pasta water or broth and stir until it loosens up.

 Small Blender - If you're using a smaller blender, blend the vegetables with less broth and omit the heavy cream.
 Once you return the sauce to the skillet, add the remaining broth and stir in the cream to finish thickening the sauce.